stanfordjournalism/stanford-progj-2021/projects/sf_data_analysis.md

 For this project, you will [develop a news story idea](#develop-a-story-idea) and execute a related Jupyter Notebook analysis using data from the San Francisco open data portal: [DataSF.org][].

-The story idea and analysis can be developed individually or as a group (no more than 4 people per group).
+The story idea and analysis can be developed individually or with one other person in class.
 Each group will be responsible for presenting a completed analysis during the final week of class.

-We encourage group collaboration, but note that each student in a group must submit her/his own copy of the Jupyter notebook.
-One group member should take lead on the presentation, but all group members should be prepared to answer questions about the project.
+We encourage pairing up with a classmate, but note that each student in on a team must submit her/his own copy of the Jupyter notebook.
+One group member should take lead on the presentation, but both should be prepared to answer questions about the project.

 [DataSF.org]: https://datasf.org/